42ajakob/portfolio_calc/README.md

 So you would have to put all the ETFs from America first into the calculator.
 And then use the total return of your America ETFs as a single ETF input in the calculator to get a more evenly spread asset allocation.
 Those 100% you got from the first calculation.
-Well now you have to make it fit into the second calulation percentage.
+Well now you have to make it fit into the second calculated percentage.
 At least until I upgrade this calculator.
 Sooooo GL HF with it.

 # Most important